-The Scotiabank Gold American Express Card is offering up to 40,000 Scotia Rewards points for new cardholders:
+The Scotiabank Gold American Express Card is offering up to 40,000 Scene+ points for new cardholders:

-This is a great offer, the highest number of points we’ve ever seen on a welcome bonus for this card.
+This is a good offer, among the better ones we’ve seen for this card.
 The second spending threshold is well within reach, as the card’s strong everyday earning rates will encourage many cardholders to use it frequently.

 This card is a great choice for everyday spending.
-You’ll earn 5 Scotia Rewards points per dollar spent at grocery stores, food and drink, and entertainment venues.
+You’ll earn 5 Scene+ points per dollar spent at grocery stores, food and drink, and entertainment venues.
 That’s pretty much equivalent to 5% cash back on these categories, which is a fantastic proposition.